jaysonpotter/JoiStyk/README.md

 *View a demo of [JoiStyk](http://projects.jaysonpotter.com/JoiStyk/)!*

+Tuesday April 9, 2013
+* WHOAMG
+    * pass in your canvas var name to JoiStyk
+    * pass in a number to customize the JoyStyk bigness

 Sunday April 7, 2013
 * Namespaced this badboy in a self-executing anonymous function.
 I think it's working out pretty well and makes it easy to extend.
 	* JoiStyk.x = Access X position